 Sam Larner of Winterton, Norfolk, sang Barbara Allen on 7 March 1958 to Philip Donnellann.
 This BBC recording was published in 1974 on his Topic album A Garland for Sam.
 Another recording made by Ewan MacColl and Peggy Seeger in 1958-60 was included in 2014 on Larner's Musical Traditions anthology Cruising Round Yarmouth.

 Shirley Collins sang Barbara Allen on two of her albums: in 1959 on Sweet England and in 1967 on The Power of the True Love Knot.
-She commented in the latter album's notes:
+She sang in in 2021 as The Rose and the Briar on her Domino EP Crowlink.
+She commented in the second album's notes: